SD-WAN & SASE Consulting-Led Services

 • How do SD-WAN and SASE connect to security operations?

 SASE only works when security and connectivity are treated as one control framework.
 We align identity-aware access and segmentation intent with central policy enforcement, then integrate telemetry into monitoring and incident workflows.
 SOC processes and SIEM ticketing are aligned so investigations have the right context and escalations follow defined playbooks.
+And as you add AI, security has to scale with it – agentic AI acts as a new kind of identity, so we govern machine identities alongside human ones with full observability.

 • What happens after migration - who owns performance and improvement?